 "RWD cars have the essential sports car feel"

 Rear wheel drive is the favorite of performance vehicles of all sorts.
 With the car’s power being provided by the back tires, the front wheels are stuck on permanent steering duty.
 In fact, this delegation of responsibility amongst the tires is one of the most frequently cited arguments for RWD.
 Since the front tires don’t have to bear the burden of accelerating, it’s more viable to accelerate through turns while maintaining control of the vehicle.
-This opens up the possibility of performing both drift turns and burnouts, two automotive tricks that are practically impossible for front-wheel-drive cars without flagrant abuse of the emergency brake or cafeteria trays.
+Though a loss of traction in a RWD vehicle often leads to oversteer, there's a fun side to this as well.
+Rear-wheel drive opens up the possibility of performing both drift turns and burnouts, two automotive tricks that are practically impossible for front-wheel drive cars without flagrant abuse of the emergency brake or cafeteria trays.
 Finally, and arguably most importantly, RWD cars have the quintessential sports car feel.
 With the weight of the car more evenly balanced, the feeling of acceleration is significantly more palpable, making for a more invigorating driving experience.
 Given that, it should come as no surprise that the Ford Mustang uses a RWD drivetrain.

 Rear-wheel drive cars, however, struggle in bad weather.
 If you’ve ever seen a RWD car attempting to pull out of a snowy parking spot, then you’ll surely understand.
 If you're in a powerful car, rain isn’t much better either, with the heightened risk of the rear wheels fishtailing out of control.
 There are similar issues with steep slopes with RWD cars as well since the back wheels have to push the entire weight of the front of the car.
 Basically, you should avoid bringing out your RWD vehicle in the snow; save it for better weather.